brianbyrne/teamcity-course-aspnet-identity-mongo/README.md

 AspNet.Identity.Mongo
 =====================

 A mongodb provider for the new ASP.NET Identity framework.
-My aim is to ensure this project is well tested and configurable.
+My aim is to ensure this project is well tested and configurabl e.

 ## Usage